Code-Institute-Submissions/wrestle-match/README.md

 - Reviewing website compatibility on different browsers and devices.
 - Reviewing design responsiveness from custom mobile screen sizes of 320 x 480px to desktop 4K resolutions in DevTools.
 - Making sure all links function correctly.
+- Getting my partner to review my website at different developmental stages and the completed product across multiple device sizes for feedback and to point out any obvious bugs or issues with her experience.

 The vast majority of testing conducted across the website was carried out by myself. and involved recreating typical scenarios a website like mine can face for a game session and make note of any glaring visual problems, unwanted side-